yuhaokevinliu/SWEN90016-notes/Ethics.md

 - Impact on Employment
 - Environmental Impact

+## IEEE Code of Ethics Summary

+1. **The Primacy of Public Interest**
+   - You will place the interests of the public above those of personal, business, or sectional interests.

+2. **Honesty and Realism in Claims**
+   - You will be honest and realistic in stating claims or estimates based on available data.

+3. **Avoiding Conflicts of Interest**
+   - You will reject bribery, avoid conflicts of interest, and disclose them if they arise.

+4. **Improvement of Technical Competence**
+   - You will seek to improve your understanding of technology, its application, and potential consequences.

+5. **Responsible Decision-Making**
+   - You will ensure decisions are made with full consideration of ethical implications, safety, health, and welfare.

+6. **Respect for Intellectual Property**
+   - You will respect the privacy, confidentiality, and intellectual property of others.

+7. **Fair Treatment of All Persons**
+   - You will avoid unlawful discrimination, harassment, and bullying in all forms.

+8. **Support Colleagues and Report Misconduct**
+   - You will support colleagues and report any concerns of unethical behavior.

+9. **Avoiding Harm**
+   - You will avoid injuring others, their property, reputation, or employment by false or malicious actions.

+10. **Professional Integrity**
+   - You will uphold the dignity and reputation of the profession and IEEE.

 ## Australian Computer Society (ACS) Code of Ethics
 1. The Primacy of Public Interest.
     - You will place the interests of the public above those of personal, business or sectional interests.